I recall when I was reading website builder reviews, I was extremely frustrated with my then website developer.

 That was before I paid him the full amount for his services.

-I wanted to edit a couple of simple things, such as change the colour here, add a few more sentences there – something that I thought would take no more than a few minutes to do.
+I wanted to edit a couple of simple things, such as change the color here, add a few more sentences there – something that I thought would take no more than a few minutes to do.

 It took him a few days to respond, and when he did respond, he didn’t put through the changes for a few more days, and asked for additional service charges.